Swastik Logo

 Swastik Logo 2007

-The first logo consists of a bright swastika, which echoes the company’s name.
+The first logo is a bright swastika, which echoes the company’s name.
 The lines that form it are medium in thickness and not wide, as in the Nazi symbol.
 And they have a different color palette.
 In the Indian version, it is life-affirming and joyful, even sunny.

-The sun is located in the middle of the connecting strokes – this is where the maximum concentration of warm yellow tint.
-Then it diverges, forming a zone of light.
-At the ends of the stripes, uneven strokes are visible – torn and not the same in height.
-The effect of aging is also present on the edges – there are also careless punctures scuffs chipped.
+The sun is located in the middle of the connecting strokes, where the maximum concentration of warm yellow tint is.
+Then, it diverges, forming a zone of light.
+At the ends of the stripes, uneven strokes are visible—torn and not the same height.
+The effect of aging is also present on the edges—there are also careless punctures and chipped scuffs.
 Four points concentrated near the center are also uneven.

-The text part of the logo contains the full name of the company, ungrouped into two lines.
+The logo’s text section contains the company’s full name, ungrouped into two lines.
 The top row features the word “Swastik” in a sleek sans-serif lowercase font.
 At the bottom is the inscription “Production,” made in capital letters.
 The background of all elements is a barely noticeable light gray rectangle.

 2018 – today